nategreco/CarND-Vehicle-Detection/writeup/README.md

 ### Heatmap filter method applied to original frame evaluation:

+This was implemented by the [apply_threshold()](../vehicle_detect_processor.py#L688) function and called in [process_image()](../vehicle_detect_processor.py#L751).
+A relatively low threshold value was used and essentially at least two windows were required to overlap in order for the function to be labeled as a vehicle.

 ### A class which retains the last 10 frames and applies a heatmap filter again:

+The [Vehicles](../vehicle_detect_processor.py#L74) class was created to maintain the history of previous 10 frames.
+The [update()](../vehicle_detect_processor.py#L88) maintained a LIFO list of the previous frames and applied an additional heatmap filter for all of the frames.
+This placed a much greater weight over vehicles that were detected over multipe frames in the same location, making it much easier to filter out false positives.

 ### Padding to the initial and historic windows to promote merging of adjacent windows:
+Additionally, the [add_heat_labels()](../vehicle_detect_processor.py#L668) function was created to handle the historic labels and apply the additional historic heatmap as described above, but also added a padding to encourage the merger of adjacent windows.
+This prevented segmentation of the vehicles and instead returned a larger box that enveloped the whole vehicle as opposeod to two side by side boxes.

 ---